-If you own a business, ask yourself this question: What would happen to my business if I could no longer work?
-Fortunately, there are ways to protect a business from an owner’s potential incapacity.
+If you own a business, ask yourself this question: What will happen to my business when I can no longer work?
+Fortunately, a business succession plan due to an owner’s incapacity will assure a smooth transition.
 The best way is to develop plans before incapacity strikes.

 Business owners could consider transferring their business interest to a revocable living trust.
 Acting as trustee, the owner retains control of the business.
-In the event the owner is no longer able to manage the business, due to either disability/incapacity or death, a successor trustee would take over.
+When the owner is no longer able to manage the business, due to either disability/incapacity or death, a successor trustee would take over.

 While still healthy, the business owner could train family members or key employees to take over the company if necessary.
 This option, however, still needs a legal mechanism to work.
 A durable power of attorney could name an agent to take over business operations if the business owner is no longer able to do so.